Oleksandr-Zhabenko/phladiprelio-general-simple/README.md

 Since the version 0.13.0.0 there is a possibility to change the durations of the selected syllables using the ={set of digits} precisely after the needed syllable.
-For more information, see the output of the call of the program with the -h command line argument.
+For more information, see the output of the call of the program phladiprelioUkr from the parallel project phladiprelio-ukrainian-simple with the -h command line argument.
 This significantly extends the general possibilities of the program, especially for the music composing.

 Since the version 0.14.0.0 there were fixed issues with distance between line options in several branches and added a possibility to analyse and compare two lines from the same file using either additionally to +m also +m2 group of command line arguments, or +m3 group of arguments instead.